CharlotteBeLike/2nd-Thumb-Project/README.md

 - Holes in Hand mount for breathability of skin <br>
 - Less clunk <br>

+<h2> What I need to learn to accomplish this:</h2>
+- Onshape surface modeling <br>
+- More Arduino <br>
+- Electrical engineering <br>

 <br><br><br>
 <h2> Want to see more photos?</h2>
-head up to the <a href="https://www.klipper3d.org/Overview.html">Gallery folder</a> to see more!
+head up to the <a href="https://github.com/CharlotteBeLike/2nd-Thumb-Project/tree/main/Gallery">Gallery folder</a> to see more!